marks/melodykramer.github.io/_posts/2015-05-14-if-I-ran-a-station.md

 13. Build the public media equivilent of 311.
 Call a line.
 Ask a news question.
 We dig up the answer.
 Maybe we air it.
 And we air it in every possible way.

 14. Build a network of block captains to share hyperlocal news.
+Make them members.

 15. Open source everything.
 Cheaper and transparent, and allows community to have input in what is build.
 Have software as a service set up, to build/consult for other stations.